linkorb/userbase-role-provider-bundle/README.md

 some-other-username: [ROLE_USER]
 ```

+Next, clear the app cache so that the roles are baked into the service
-That's it!
-You can now restrict access to resources based on these roles.
+container configuration.
+And that's it!
+You can now restrict access to
+resources based on these roles.

 Installation